OR13/maybe-crashes-your-windows/README.md

 # NTFS Bug

+Seems to only work on Windows 7 when opened in IE.

 It might crash your system, dont click links you don't trust.

 You should not trust links from me.